 How Toyota makes money

-- Toyota’s Financial Services Business: its financial services division grows faster, but it still represents only around 6% of Toyota business model’s revenue.
-It focuses on automotive sales financing, credit cards, and others, operating in 30 countries (about 90% of Toyota Motor Corporation markets).
+- Toyota’s Financial Services Business: Its financial services division grows faster, but it still represents only around 6% of Toyota’s business model’s revenue.
+It focuses on automotive sales financing, credit cards, and others, operating in 30 countries (about 90% of Toyota Motor Corporation markets);

-- Toyota’s Other Business: Toyota holds stakes in other automotive manufacturers, such Subaru, Isuzu, and Mazda.
+- Toyota’s other business: Toyota holds stakes in other automotive manufacturers, such as Subaru, Isuzu, and Mazda.
 It also has interests in biotechnology, robotics, aerospace, etc. Lately, the company has been particularly oriented towards developing hybrid electric vehicles and related technology.

 Speed and dependability